schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Destination port range | `PORTS_ANTI_LOCKOUT`  |
 | Description            | `Anti-lockout`        |

-`This Firewall` is a pre-defined alias including all interface addresses of OPNsense.
+`This Firewall` is a pre-defined alias representing all interface addresses of OPNsense.

 #### Allow Intranet Pings